hapijs/hapi/docs/Reference.md

     - a module plugin object.
     - a manually constructed plugin object.
 - `options` - optional registration options (used by **hapi** and is not passed to the plugin):
-    - `labels` - string or array of strings of labels or pre-select for plugin registration.
+    - `select` - string or array of strings of labels to pre-select for plugin registration.
     - `route` - apply modifiers to any routes added by the plugin:
         - `prefix` - string added as prefix to any route path (must begin with `'/'`).
 If a plugin registers a child plugin the `prefix` is passed on to the child or is added in front of the child-specific prefix.